apache/trafficserver/doc/developer-guide/core-architecture/hostdb.en.rst

 ======

 Currently if an upstream is marked down connections are still permitted, the only change is the number of retries.
-This has caused operational problems where dead systems are flooded with requests which, despite the timeouts, accumulate in ATS until ATS runs out of memory (there were instances of over 800K pending transactions).
+This has caused operational problems where down systems are flooded with requests which, despite the timeouts, accumulate in ATS until ATS runs out of memory (there were instances of over 800K pending transactions).
 This also made it hard to bring the upstreams back online.
-With these changes requests to dead upstreams are strongly rate limited and other transactions are immediately terminated with a 502 response, protecting both the upstream and ATS.
+With these changes, requests to upstreams marked down are strongly rate limited and other transactions are immediately terminated with a 502 response, protecting both the upstream and ATS.

 Future